TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Data and Sample Selection

 While the TESS Input Catalog has metallicities and surface gravities for all the stars in our sample, the sources are a heterogeneous combination of photometry and spectroscopy, observations and models.
 Furthermore, the TIC has no information on detailed abundances, which are useful when investigating changing Galactic chemistry with time, and which are important to the connection between rotation and magnetism \citep[e.g.,][]{Claytor2020}.
 We therefore supplement TESS photometric rotation periods with spectroscopic parameters from the Apache Point Observatory Galactic Evolution Experiment \citep[APOGEE]{Majewski2017}.

 APOGEE collects high-resolution ($R \sim 22,500$), near-infrared (1.51--1.70 $\mathrm{\mu}$m) spectra and provides calibrated, model-dependent estimates of effective temperature, surface gravity, metallicity, and detailed abundances for hundreds of thousands of stars across the entire sky.
 The TESS/APOGEE survey within APOGEE-2S \citep[Section 5.8 of][]{Santana2021} targeted 38,000 stars in the TESS SCVZ with 2MASS color and magnitude ranges $7 < H < 11$ and $J-K > 0.3$, and about 9,000 other SCVZ stars were observed for other programs.
-We cross-matched the TIC SCVZ cool dwarfs with APOGEE Data Release 17 \citep{Abdurro'uf2022} to obtain spectroscopic parameters for 47,142 stars.
+We cross-matched the TIC SCVZ cool dwarfs with APOGEE Data Release 17 \citep{Abdurro'uf2022}, {matching the TIC \texttt{TWOMASS} column with the \texttt{APOGEE\_ID} columns in the \texttt{apogeeStar} and \texttt{aspcapStar} tables.} This cross-match returned spectroscopic parameters for 47,142 stars.
 Of those, 16,545 have TESS-SPOC data products, and 3,156 have data products in our TASOC subsample.
 These combine to yield 17,796 unique targets with APOGEE spectroscopy and either TESS-SPOC or TASOC photometry.

 We adopted calibrated effective temperatures, metallicities, and $\alpha$-element abundances estimated by the APOGEE Stellar Parameters and Abundances Pipeline \citep[ASPCAP,][]{GarciaPerez2016}.
 Comparisons between APOGEE stellar parameters and high-fidelity measurements have demonstrated the ASPCAP-derived uncertainties to be underestimated for giants \citep{Serenelli2017}, and dwarfs alike \citep{Birky2020, Sarmento2021}.
 Pinsonneault et al. (in prep.) find temperature errors of 30 K in giants, larger for dwarfs, and scatter in clusters of 0.05 dex in metallicity and 0.03 dex in $\alpha$ enhancement.
 We therefore set minimum uncertainty floors of 50 K for $T_\mathrm{eff}$, 0.05 dex for [M/H], and 0.03 dex for [$\alpha$/M].
 While these likely still underestimate the error in the ASPCAP measurements, they were large enough for our fitting routines to find self-consistent models that successfully predicted other stellar parameters, e.g., luminosity or surface gravity.